-Last year JB won with a total of -14 while the year before Bubba triumphed with a -12 total.
-In 2017 DJ won with a score of -17, however in 2015 James Hahn won with a score of -6.
+Last year Scott won with an 11- under total while JB won with a total of -14 the previous year.
+Bubba triumphed with a -12 total in 2018 while In 2017 DJ won with a score of -17, however in 2015 James Hahn won with a score of -6.

 The weather as always goes a long way to dictating this.
 In 2017 for example the conditions were wet and as a result the course lost a lot of its sting allowing bombers to come to the fore even more.

 We look set for a dry week and with the Los Angeles area having also seen a dry start to February firmer conditions look set to be the order of the day.

 Temperatures look set to sit in the mid to high 60s all week.